 We therefore endeavour to cater for trainees' individual needs, through the application and selection process, as well as the duration of the training programme by working in collaboration with our schools to make reasonable adjustments, as recommended by occupational health.

 Placements are carefully chosen to ensure that the specific needs of an individual can be met within the setting and this includes accessibility for trainees with a physical disability.

-The fortnightly visits by a training manager from the lead school enable us to keep in close contact with trainees and to personalise the training and support they receive.
+The fortnightly visits by a training manager from Bourton Meadow enable us to keep in close contact with trainees and to personalise the training and support they receive.

-In the past, trainees with dyslexia have benefitted from additional visits and meetings to support them with the completion and organisation of course-related paperwork as well as their time management.
-Bourton Meadow has also helped to signpost trainees to various organisations who can provide more specialist advice.
+In the past, trainees with dyslexia have benefitted from additional visits and meetings to support them with the completion and organisation of course-related paperwork, as well as time management.
+Bourton Meadow ITTC can also help to signpost trainees to various organisations who can provide more specialist advice.

 If you have a disability or other need you'd like to discuss before applying to our training programme, please contact us so we can discuss your specific requirements in more detail and answer any questions that you may have.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.